rconnell3435/ProjectEulerEverything/README.md

-# EulerProject
+# Project Euler Everything
-Solving Euler Project Problems one by one
+Solving Project Euler Problems one by one

 Problem 1: Finished